LLaRA: Supercharging Robot Learning Data for Vision-Language Policy: Implementation details

 \subsection{Training}

-We initiate training using a pretrained LLaVA-1.5-7B~\cite{liu2024improved} model and finetune all parameters, including the language model and the projection layer, with the exception of the vision encoder.
+We initiate training using a pretrained LLaVA-1.5-7B~\citep{liu2024improved} model and finetune all parameters, including the language model and the projection layer, with the exception of the vision encoder.
 The training settings closely align with those of the original LLaVA stage 2.
+Specifically, we utilize a single-cycle cosine annealing scheduling with $0.03$ warm-up ratio and a maximum learning rate of $2\times10^{-5}$.
 However, for \dtsmall and \dtbase, we employ a batch size of 32, whereas for \dtlarge, we restore the batch size to 128.